Kyriosity/read-write/README+/software/README+/dev-naming.md

 # Software - Naming
 <p dir="rtl"><i>"...In the beginning was the Word"</div></i></p><br/>

 Naming is the most **meaningful**, **underrated**, and **neglected** activity in the realm of software.
-It's seen as granted when smoothly guides through the design and makes coding intuitive.
+It's seen as granted when it smoothly guides through the design and makes coding intuitive.

-Contrary, wading through the thorns of poorly named code a developer will curse complexity, learning curve, technologies, and fate but not the naming.
+On the contrary, wading through the thorns of poorly named and labyrinths of poorly categorized code a developer will curse application complexity, learning curve, technologies used, and fate but not the naming.

 ## Practice

-:x: Usual: Naming as a derivative of development, which spawns `Helpers`, `Utils`, `Service.Do(descr)`
+:x: Usual: Naming as a derivative of development, which spawns `Helper.Get(..)`, `Utils.Do(...)`, `Service.Find(...)`, and other no-brainers littering the space.

 ✔️ The naming of libraries, packages (assemblies), classes, methods, and even non-public _vars_ must be a **№1** challenge and involve the whole team<sup>:family:</sup> in discussions.
 This expense will pay off with ***lingua franca*** throughout the team and project, and ...